 It’s been shown — time and time again — that you do not need to completely cut out carbs to manage diabetes effectively.
 And diets that include plenty of plant foods and whole, unprocessed grains, much like in the Mediterranean diet, have been well studied and are linked to increased lifespan and decreased rates of diabetes, heart disease, and cancer.

 If you’re trying to keep your blood sugar levels in check, simply reducing the number of refined carbohydrates you eat can help immensely.
 By ‘refined,’ I mean the processed and packaged varieties, like breakfast cereals, most crackers and pretty much any sugar-laden snack food!

 Including plenty of nourishing, nutrient-dense foods, like fruits and vegetables, has many health benefits, including decreased inflammation, preventing constipation, and less heart disease risk.

 Although there seems to be a short-term advantage of the ketogenic diet for weight loss, the advantage seems to “shrink” at the one year mark.
 No significant difference in weight loss was observed at one year between a low carbohydrate diet and a conventionally “healthy, balanced” diet.

-There’s also insufficient research to make firm conclusions about the long-term effects of the ketogenic diet on weight loss and other health parameters.
-The long-term safety is yet to be determined.
+There’s also insufficient research to make firm conclusions about the ketogenic diet’s long-term effects on weight loss and other health parameters.
+Plus, the long-term safety is yet to be determined.

 In my opinion, and based on the current research, I don’t think so.

-There are real people living healthy happy lives who are proof of this, and this to me, is beyond the research.
-It’s real life – those in the so-called “blue zones” eat unrefined whole grains, healthy fats, high-quality protein AND they live the longest in the world, not to mention, have the least disease.
+Real people living healthy, happy lives are proof of this, which goes beyond the research.
+It’s real-life – those in the so-called “blue zones” eat unrefined whole grains, healthy fats, high-quality protein, AND they live the longest in the world, not to mention have the least disease.